SLAMPAI/large-scale-pretraining-transfer/README.md

 Inside the log directory `tuberculosis_finetuning`, you will find a log file and a tensorboard file that you can use to visualize the learning curve with different metrics.

+You can also find a fine-tuning example with Tuberculosis in the [Colab Notebook](https://colab.research.google.com/drive/1alh4O7fFHsqSYsiEkT6Bux8d0-P05kIo?usp=sharing)

 #### New dataset?